 LINCS will convert existing data into Linked Open Data by extracting linked data entities and relationships from heterogeneous datasets.
 The Conversion component involves both significant data conversion and tool adaptation.
 LINCS will support conversion from the most common formats used by the humanities research community: plain text (natural language), relational data (spreadsheets and databases), and semi-structured text (common XML schemas, including standard bibliographic formats and Text Encoding Initiatives).

 The processes involved are:

-- Detect entities at the heart of human history and culture.
+- Detect entities at the heart of human history and culture;

-To quickly mobilize a large set of relevant data, LINCS prioritizes dataset conversion, starting with the most LOD-ready content within the first six months.
+To quickly mobilize a large set of relevant data, LINCS prioritizes dataset conversion, starting with the most Linked Open Data–ready content.
 Core researcher datasets will receive the fullest processing, including human vetting.
 Others will be processed automatically, with confidence levels set for high precision to minimize false positives; the resulting millions of triples will make these materials immediately accessible, poised for vetting as researchers engage with them.

 Conversion is of two types.
 The translation of a relational dataset into the Resource Description Framework (RDF) format of the Semantic Web maps from existing structures and points back to an active or archived source dataset.
 The extraction of Linked Open Data from a dataset comprised of natural or semi-structured language creates RDF that points back to the source on the web.
 In both cases, LINCS data conversion tools will track the provenance of the data for scholarly purposes.

 LINCS adopts standard algorithms for natural language processing (NLP) and entity matching for its conversion processes and tools, and will build on methods used by other large-scale Linked Open Data conversion projects including Linked Data for Production.
 Existing tools and processes will be adapted to convert datasets to Semantic Web statements (triples that use RDF).